crusher-dev/documentation/docs/reference/configuration.md

 w.stdout.level=INFO,ERROR
 ```

-QuestDB will look for `/qlog.conf` on the classpath unless this name is
+Crusher will look for `/qlog.conf` on the classpath unless this name is
 overridden via a "system" property: `-DquestdbLog=/something_else.conf`.

 ### Environment variables